Planning When Reality Gets a Vote

 Two paths from 2026, traced across 175 years.
 The Iroquois asked: how will this decision affect the seventh generation?
 Here's the answer, both ways.

 Pick any Foundation component and watch the investment cascade through all 16.
-These aren't separate programs — they're one system.
+These aren't separate programs.
+They're one system.

 Five questions that map your priorities to the 16 Foundation components.
 Produces a personalized 'My Foundation' card showing what matters most to you.